-Potential source of different impacts North American situation Chine se situation UK factors of potential relevance Host species Generalist on Pinus spp., both native to North America and introduced (Owen et al. , 2010), but none appear to be susceptible to high impacts if healthy.
+Potential source of different impacts North American situation Chinese situation UK factors of potential relevance Host species Generalist on Pinus spp., both native to North America and introduced (Owen et al. , 2010), but none appear to be susceptible to high impacts if healthy.
 Most impacts seen on P. tabuliformis , though mortality on other hosts has been recorded (Yan et al. , 2005).
 A hypothesis is that P. tabuliformis is especially susceptible due to high levels of resin production (Liu et al. , 2017).
 Pinus tabuliformis is not widely grown in the UK.
 Few impacts recorded on healthy trees of the Pinus species widely grown here.
 Environmental factors One instance of D. valens having an impact on trees may have been due to compacted soil (Rappaport et al. , 2001).
-Several years of severe drought preceded the highest impacts (Sun et al., 2013).
+Several years of severe drought preceded the highest impacts (Sun et al. , 2013).
 Attacks were difficult to find after the drought ended (Jean-Claude Grégoire, personal communication, September 2020).
 The pattern in recent years of very wet winters and very dry springs in the UK may mean more Pinus could be stressed and be susceptible.
-Silvicultural factors Even if stumps are not cleared and populations build up, this rarely leads to attacks on healthy trees sufficient to kill them (Owen et al., 2010).
-Lack of stump clearance may have contributed to outbreaks in the early years (Sun et al., 2013).
+Silvicultural factors Even if stumps are not cleared and populations build up, this rarely leads to attacks on healthy trees sufficient to kill them (Owen et al. , 2010).
+Lack of stump clearance may have contributed to outbreaks in the early years (Sun et al. , 2013).
 Promoting general tree health may help to reduce any impacts, along with more targeted measures if required.
 Cumulative impacts with diseases and pests already present in the UK are a concern.
-Associated fungal community (Lu et al., 2008a; Lu et al., 2008b; Taerum et al., 2013) Species composition differs from region to region within North America.
+Associated fungal community (Lu et al. , 2008a; Lu et al. , 2008b; Taerum et al. , 2013) Species composition differs from region to region within North America.
 Some fungi vectored are the same species as North America but other associations with Chinese fungi appear to be new.
-It is likely that D. valens would start to vector fungi already present in the UK, in addition to any which arrived with the beetle.
+It is likely that D. valens would bring in fungi not known to be present in the UK.
+Additionally, it may start to vector fungi already present in the UK, but native beetles are likely to already be suitable vectors.

-Potential source of different impacts North American situation Chine se situation UK factors of potential relevance Fungal associate Leptographium procerum (Taerum et al., 2017) Genetically diverse.
+Potential source of different impacts North American situation Chinese situation UK factors of potential relevance Fungal associate Leptographium procerum (Taerum et al., 2017) Genetically diverse.
 Evidence of a genetic bottleneck.
 Chinese isolates appear to be more pathogenic to P. tabuliformis than North American isolates (Lu et al. , 2010).
 European samples of this fungus are genetically diverse and similar to those found in North America.
 This fungus has been recorded from the UK.